 Animal Adventure and [unknown] by x-The Devil's Advocate-x (The Lion King) - I would link these fics if I could, but unfortunately, for reasons I do not know, the author has chosen to delete them - one was never completed and has been gone for quite some time, hence why I've forgotten the name.
 Although Animal Adventure was, in retrospect, somewhat cliché, and both contained some graphic lemons, these fics did greatly engage me when I had just discovered the site.
 Her interesting personality and interest in villains was easy to relate to, with Scar and Zira filling prominent roles in both stories.
 I believe that she is still writing under a sister account, the details of which are on her profile, so I would check that out.

 Captive by NinaRoja (The Lion King) - This was also among one of the first fics I read after joining this site.
-It is, like most of my stories, a heavily AU piece of fanfiction stemming from a what-if, this one regarding the stampede: what if Mufasa survived and Scar, instead of chasing Simba away, took the cub hostage to maintain his newfound hold on the throne?
-This fic is very interesting and focuses mainly on Simba, with an eerily-haunting depiction of his emotional and psychological state in captivity.
+It is, like most of my own stories, a heavily AU piece of fanfiction stemming from a what-if, this one regarding the stampede: what if Mufasa survived and Scar, instead of chasing Simba away, took the cub hostage to maintain his newfound hold on the throne?
+This fic is very interesting and focuses mainly on Simba, with an eerily-haunting depiction of his emotional and psychological state in captivity, though it also does well with the other characters.
 The raw bits of emotion and action make this fic a good read, and one of the main forces that led to my writing beginnings.

 Oh, and Cupcakes.
 Can't forget Cupcakes.
 I wouldn't have physically found out of FFn's existence if it weren't for Cupcakes...

 You've probably noticed that this account has only TLK fics.
 I may branch out, provided I have the time and inclination, into other fandoms, but if I were to do so I would doubtlessly create a sister account.
 I intend to keep this one TLK-only, as this was the first fandom I was inducted into, in a way.
-To be honest, fanfiction is really but a means to an end for me - while I may continue it for fun at an older age (between novels or when I otherwise have the time), this is likely the time of my life where I will be the most active here.
+To be honest, fanfiction is really but a means to an end for me - while I may continue it for fun at an older age, this is likely the time of my life where I will be the most active here.
 So it may not happen.
 Although I do occasionally imagine story ideas for other fandoms, it would as of now be counterproductive to act upon any of them in a serious way.

-[ EDIT: As of now - February 2014 - it seems that there is a very strong possibility of me writing for the Sonic the Hedgehog fandom in the near future.
+[ EDIT: At this point - February 2014 - it seems that there is a very strong possibility of me writing for the Sonic the Hedgehog fandom in the near future.
 If you are a fan of this series, feel free to follow me here.
 I'm hoping to post some fics soon. ]

 This section, accordingly, mainly delves deeper into the nuances of my fandom views, and what you can expect to find if you read any of my stories.
 It is assumed that, in order to be reading this, you are a TLK fan - however, if you are not active in the fandom or don't know much about the movie, feel free to skip this if you are uninterested.